sjulier/Refactored_ORB_SLAM2/README.md

 Windows 10/11 is a more challenging OS to build on because it doesn't have hard standards for how to lay out build and install.
 We use `vcpkg` (https://github.com/microsoft/vcpkg) but other package management systems are available.

-First install a copy of Visual Studio (e.g., Community 2022).

-Second, install `vcpkg`.
-See (https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell)
+You need to install [git](https://git-scm.com/downloads), [Visual Studio](https://visualstudio.microsoft.com/vs/community/) and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell).

-Third, install the vcpkg dependencies by running:
+Install the vcpkg dependencies by running:

 `vcpkg install`